Skip to main content

 Refusal to Deal

 It might be assumed that any business should be able to choose its business partners.
-But there are sometimes limits on this market if they assume a great deal of market power.
+But there are sometimes limits to this market if they assume a great deal of market power.
 Large, influential firms may have a duty to do business with smaller companies to encourage overall competition.

 Exclusive Dealing Agreements

 Exclusive contracts between manufacturers and suppliers are generally lawful because they improve interbrand competition.
-However, when the firm using exclusive contracts is too dominant in an industry, exclusive dealing contracts may curtail efforts of new firms to compete in the same market.
+However, when the firm using exclusive contracts is too dominant in an industry, exclusive dealing contracts may curtail the efforts of new firms to compete in the same market.

-Antitrust laws condemn any action that aims to that keep rivals out of the market or prevent new, potentially better, products from reaching consumers.
+Antitrust laws condemn any action that aims to keep rivals out of the market or prevent new, potentially better, products from reaching consumers.

 In the past, exclusive supply contracts between pharmaceutical companies and chemical producers have prevented suppliers from selling essential inputs to other buyers.
-As a result, the FTC stopped a large drug maker from enforcing an exclusive supply agreements for the essential ingredient.
-Some pharmaceutical companies who do manage to control the market have raised prices by hundreds or thousands of percent.
+As a result, the FTC stopped a large drug maker from enforcing exclusive supply agreements for the essential ingredient.
+Some pharmaceutical companies that do manage to control the market have raised prices by hundreds or thousands of percent.

 Exclusive purchase agreements can have similarly detrimental effects on a smaller or newer manufacturer, preventing it from getting its products to consumers so they can properly compare products in quality and price.
 Exclusive purchase agreements violate antitrust laws if they prevent new firms from competing.